xcat2/confluent-docs/_posts/TBD-21crelease.md

 If configured, confluent gui will manifest the conversation prompts and support use of multiple fields for password.

-# Confluent no uses a disntinct TLS CA from webserver certificate instead of self-signed
+# Confluent now uses a disntinct TLS CA from webserver certificate instead of self-signed

 This change enables regenerating webserver certificates due to ip reconfiguration without disrupting trust in site.cpio, boot.img, and existing nodes.
 It also is compatible with some software that expcilitly forbids self signed certificates.